madanaman/webscrapping/README.md

 # webscrapping
-Webscrapping using different python libraries like Beautiful soup and frameworks like scrappy and selenium
+Webscrapping using different python library Beautiful soup and frameworks like scrappy and selenium